 Rise & Grind Coffee Co. is not a halal-certified eatery.

-Whisk & Paddle is a great North-East cafe to get away from it all and unwind.
+Whisk & Paddle is one of the well-known North-East cafes, where diners visit to get away from it all and unwind.
 When the scenic alfresco area gets too hot for your liking, head inside for a cosy and peaceful environment.
 It’s a fab pit stop for bikers passing through Coney Island and Punggol Settlement, combining hearty grub with a stunning view.

 There’s a wide-ranging menu to choose from, mostly featuring standard brunch fare.
 The Bacon & Eggs French Toast ($23.80++) is an all-time favourite, second to their Eggs Benedict ($20++).